decentralized-identity/sidetree/docs/implementation.md

 ```

 In the above description, *earlier* and *later* refer to the logical time of the operation derived from the position of the operation in the blockchain.
-> TODO: Currently, blockId is used as the timestamp of an operation, but perhaps we need something with finer granularity (blockId, anchorOrderNumber, operationOrderNumber).
-The following sequence of unlikely events would leave the DID cache without enough information to figure out the correct resolution in the current api - an update operation and a subsequent recovery operation are anchored in the same block and the CAS (IPFS) delivers these operations in reverse order.

 ## Rollback